pace-rs/docs/src/command_line_interface/command_structure.md

 The Pace CLI organizes its functionality into subcommands, each serving a specific purpose or task.
-For example, the `begin` command is used to start tracking time for an activity, while the `review` command provides insights on your activities.
+For example, the `begin` command is used to start tracking time for an activity, while the `reflect` command provides insights on your activities.

 For a complete list of available commands, you can run: